davidjguru/davidjguru.github.io/_posts/2021-05-30-php-coding-functions-that-can-save-your-day.md

 Ok, well I was doing some data extractions from web scraping and suddenly remembered the existence of the DOMDocument class in PHP, a set of available functions for getting a HTML document and parsing / extracting diverse information from the DOM object.

-This function getElementsByTagName() gives you a set of results gettings values only from reffered tags in the processed DOM.
+This function (really is a method, due to live in a class context): getElementsByTagName() gives you a set of results gettings values only from reffered tags in the processed DOM.
 For instance, I can do something like:

+### Examples

 ```php
 <?php